 Live music at the CFM provides enjoyable entertainment, creates a festive atmosphere, and builds community.
-Whenever a vendor finds himself/herself tapping their foot or dancing in a booth, think about giving the musicians a tip in trade.
-Musicians report that their favorite part of playing at CFM is the generous gifts of produce and Market goodies they receive.
 Tables and chairs are provided as Market goers enjoy taking a break from shopping to sit and relax or to catch up with friends and neighbors.